-The more you see of Madeira, the more you want to discover.
-Hiking is definitely one of the best things to do on Madeira, so here is our selection of the most interesting Madeira hiking trails broken down into hiking styles and varying hiking levels.
-We have also included some useful tips to help you plan your trip to Madeira.
+With over 450 hiking trails in Madeira, it can be hard to know where to start.
+Our selection of the most interesting hiking in Madeira is broken down into hiking styles and varying hiking levels.
+We have also included some valuable tips to help you plan your trip to Madeira.

 Madeira Levada Walks

-On Madeira Island, you have a unique chance to hike along the famous Madeira levadas – small irrigation channels or aqueducts built to transport water from the mountains to the farmlands below.
-A system unique to Madeira.
+On Madeira Island, you have a unique chance to hike along the famous Madeira levadas – small irrigation channels or aqueducts built to transport water from the mountains to the farmlands below – a system unique to Madeira.

 Besides supplying crucial water and hydroelectric power supply, the irrigation channels provide a remarkable network of stunning walking trails.

 There is over 2,170 km of levadas in Madeira.
 Many of the best-rated Levada hikes run through lush green UNESCO forests full of giant ferns, some passing under waterfalls.
 At specific points, usually close to the levada’s source, the landscape takes on a jungle quality.